chpladmin/chpl-api-for-dummies/README.md

 In the SampleApp, although example #4 uses authentication with the token obtained in example #1, please note that authentication with a token is not a requirement as most API calls do not require authentication.

 Also note that in the SampleApp, the API-key is truncated to 8 characters for display purposes.

+# How to Run SampleApp using Maven
+Once the environment.properties has been configured, open Git Bash (or application of your choice), navigate to the SampleApp directory where the pom.xml is located and execute the following command: mvn package
+This will create two jars in the /target directory:
+1. sampleApp-1.0-SNAPSHOT.jar
+2. sampleApp-1.0-SNAPSHOT-jar-with-dependencies.jar
+Navigate to the /target directory and execute the following command to run the application: java -jar sampleApp-1.0-SNAPSHOT-jar-with-dependencies.jar